Spay & Neuter

-We have launched this project in Catamarca, Argentina and are working closely with the local government, the public sterilization center Zoonosis, local vets and protectionists to figure out a productive solution for the street dogs here.
+We launched 101 Sterilizations in Catamarca, Argentina in 2017.
+For this objective, we worked closely with the local government, the public sterilization center Zoonosis, local vets and protectionists.

-Worldwide, we have our first partner in Portugal and we are looking to partner with groups and veterinarians who share our vision for a world where all dogs are loved.
+After that, we expanded our reach to groups and veterinarians who shared our vision for a world where all dogs are loved.
+101 Sterilizations reached stray dogs in Argentina, Montenegro, and Portugal!

 - Identify in-need street dogs (fertile females and non-aggressive males).